slaclab/rogue/docs/src/interfaces/stream/classes/fifo.rst

 Examples of using a Fifo are described in :ref:`interfaces_stream_using_fifo`.

+The Fifo class generates log entries with the path: "pyrogue.stream.Fifo"

 Fifo objects in C++ are referenced by the following shared pointer typedef:

 .. doxygentypedef:: rogue::interfaces::stream::FifoPtr